 And the best part?
 They come in at just 1 net carb per gluten-free, grain-free, nut-free pancake.
 Add a little melted butter and monk fruit syrup, and you’ve got yourself a tantalizing high-fat, low-carb breakfast or even a midday snack.

-If you’re a keto pancake or waffle fan, but you’re sick of the same old low-carb recipes, these are the pancakes for you.
+If you’re a keto pancake or waffle fan you need to check out our Keto panckes + waffles mix, but you’re sick of the same old low-carb recipes, these are the pancakes for you.
 Add these to your regular keto breakfast of bacon and eggs for a brunch your family won’t forget.

 And because these pancakes don’t contain the usual keto flour alternatives, you’ll get a unique and fluffy texture with just a little bit of crispiness around the edges.